 - This basin is surrounded by hills on the north, west, and south as a result of which a large number of tributaries join the main river from these sides.

-- Left bank Tributaries: The Seonath, the Hasdeo, the Mand, and the Ib.
+- Left bank tributaries: The Seonath, the Hasdeo, the Mand, and the Ib.

-- Right bank Tributaries: The Ong, the Tel, and the Jonk.
+- Right bank tributaries: The Ong, the Tel, and the Jonk.

 SEONATH: